-A study of teaching evidence-based methodology encompassing elementary school science and mathematics.
-Candidates design instruction to meet curriculum standards, devise accommodations for students with diverse needs, and plan assessment procedures to monitor student progress.
-A focus on unit and lesson planning for conceptual and procedural understanding, classroom environment, instruction, and professionalism equips candidates for the student teaching experience.
+An integrated study of teaching mathematics conceptually in the elementary and middle school classrooms specifically grades 3-8.
+Teacher candidates design instruction to meet curriculum standards, devise accommodations for students with diverse needs, and plan assessment procedures to monitor student progress.
+Course includes emphasis on creating authentic math opportunities that encompass a range of hands-on tasks, purposes, and audiences.
+A focus on unit and lesson planning, inquiry process, classroom environment, instruction, and professionalism equips teacher candidates for the student teaching experience.